szat/PhotoroomAssignment/README.md

 - import torch.nn.functional as F
 - import pytorch_lightning as pl
 - from torch.utils.data import Dataset, DataLoader, random_split
+- import sklearn

-I apologize, there is a requirements.txt but I made the mistake of adding open3d just in case, before I started the assignement and it made the list really explode.
-Now I corrected that after the end of the assignment, I hope you don't mind since it has not much to do with the thought process.
+After the deadline I fixed the requirement.txt so that the vm can be installed without problems. ~~ I apologize, there is a requirements.txt but I made the mistake of adding open3d just in case, before I started the assignement and it made the list really explode.
+Now I corrected that after the end of the assignment, I hope you don't mind since it has not much to do with the thought process. ~~

 # Notes (after deadline):
 - Two things that are really missing from my code is first data augmentation, then validation, and related to that the fact that my keypoint output is not ordered, so I need to find a solution for that.